ismaelc/ConcurAPIConSF/README.md

 <a name="mashup">Mash-up with fellow sponsors' APIs</a>
 --
-Hit more birds with 1 stone with these Concur integration ideas.
+Hit multiple birds with 1 stone with these Concur integration ideas.

 Mashup | Idea
 ------------- | -------------